alicerunsonfedora/package-resolved/README.md

   CLI.
 - Depending on the IDE you are using to write C# scripts, you may need to run additional configuration changes.

+### Using the Salmon font family

+Package Resolved uses the Salmon font family but can use the original Inter and JetBrains Mono fonts from the original game jam version.

+If you have a copy of the Salmon font family that you have purchased and want to use it in this game, place the following fonts into their respective paths:

+- **Salmon 9 Sans Regular**: `game/assets/fonts/s_regular.ttf`
+- **Salmon 9 Sans Bold**: `game/assets/fonts/s_bold.ttf`
+- **Salmon 9 Mono Regular**: `game/assets/fonts/s_mono.ttf`

 ### Export the project